List of Super Bowl lead-out programs: Overview

-Currently, a regular-length episode of a drama series will usually air, although in some cases a one-hour episode of a sitcom (normally 30 minutes in length), or two episodes of different sitcoms paired together, may air instead.
-Quite often the selected series is one of the "prestige" shows for the network showing the game that year, or a moderate hit (e.g. Friends and 3rd Rock From the Sun on NBC,The X-Files on Fox, Criminal Minds on CBS, or Grey's Anatomy on ABC), which the network wants to give a higher profile.
+In recent years, a regular-length episode of a drama series would usually air, although in some cases a one-hour episode of a sitcom (normally 30 minutes in length), or two episodes of different sitcoms paired together, may air instead.
+Quite often the selected series is one of the "prestige" shows for the network showing the game that year, or a moderate hit (such as Friends and 3rd Rock from the Sun on NBC,The X-Files on Fox, Criminal Minds on CBS, or Grey's Anatomy on ABC), which the network wants to give a higher profile.
 The Simpsons has aired in the slot twice, with both airings being paired with the premieres of animated sitcoms (Family Guy in 1999, and American Dad! in 2005).
-An occasional practice used to maximize the effect of the lead-out is to make the Super Bowl episode a cliffhanger, with a story that concludes later in the week in the program's regularly scheduled timeslot, (3rd Rock From the Sun in 1998, Grey's Anatomy in 2006, and The Blacklist in 2015).
+An occasional practice used to maximize the effect of the lead-out is to make the Super Bowl episode a cliffhanger, with a story that concludes later in the week in the program's regularly scheduled timeslot, (3rd Rock from the Sun in 1998, Grey's Anatomy in 2006, and The Blacklist in 2015).

-Rarely, and especially before the game moved to a 6:00 p.m. kickoff, the lead-out has been another sporting event, with the most recent case being Super Bowl LVI in 2022—which was followed by coverage of the 2022 Winter Olympics in Beijing, China.
-Previously, the last Super Bowl to have a sporting event as a lead-out was Super Bowl X in 1976—which was followed by final round coverage of the Phoenix Open golf tournament.
+Rarely, and especially before the game moved to a 6:00 p.m. start time, the lead-out has been another sporting event; until the 21st century, the last Super Bowl to have a sporting event as a lead-out was Super Bowl X in 1976, which was followed by final round coverage of the Phoenix Open golf tournament.
+Beginning in 2022, NBC has aired primetime coverage of the Winter Olympics as its lead-out; CBS agreed to swap Super Bowl LVI to NBC so that their coverage of 2022 Winter Olympics would not be cannibalize viewership of the Super Bowl on a competing network, while the current NFL media rights through 2033 (which add ABC to the Super Bowl rights rotation, expanding it to four networks) gives NBC the Super Bowl games in Winter Olympic years over the length of the contract, including 2026 (LX), 2030 (LXIV), and 2034 (LXVIII).

-It has also been rare for a Super Bowl leadout program to be a made-for-TV movie, as was the case of Raid on Entebbe following Super Bowl XI and Brotherhood of the Rose following Super Bowl XXIII.
+It has also been rare for a Super Bowl leadout program to be a made-for-television movie, as was the case of Raid on Entebbe following Super Bowl XI and Brotherhood of the Rose following Super Bowl XXIII.